-This paper demonstrates the three-year trajectory of objectively defined sleep parameters and caregiver reported sleep disorders in SMS, a syndrome at ultra-high risk for poor sleep, in comparison to TD age-matched peers.
+This article demonstrates the 3-year trajectory of objectively defined sleep parameters and caregiver reported sleep disorders in SMS, a syndrome at ultra-high risk for poor sleep, in comparison to TD age-matched peers.
 This was the first longitudinal study to use actigraphy, a validated objective measure of sleep, to compare sleep parameters in children with SMS to TD chronologically age-matched peers.
 This strengthens the validity of findings and demonstrates the utility of this assessment approach.
-The use of in-depth analysis to consider group and individual differences in sleep profiles maximises the data derived from a modest sample of participants with an exceptionally rare syndrome.
+The use of in-depth analysis to consider group and individual differences in sleep profiles maximizes the data derived from a modest sample of participants with an exceptionally rare syndrome.
 This represents a robust and rigorous approach to phenotype sleep and changes in sleep over time in studies with clinical samples that are often rare and prone to attrition.
-The results of this study extend previous objective and subjective research suggesting poor sleep is stable in individuals with SMS, and consistently worse than TD peers, by demonstrating no significant change in objective atypical sleep parameters and subjectively defined sleep disorders over three years.
-This stability contrasts with typical ageexpected changes to TST, sleep consolidation and sleep onset and offset times.
-In particular, children with SMS showed persistent reductions in TST and sleep efficiency, earlier bed and get up times and greater WASO than TD peers, at both $T^1$ and $T^2$ .
+The results of this study extend previous objective and subjective research suggesting poor sleep is stable in individuals with SMS, and consistently worse than TD peers, by demonstrating no significant change in objective atypical sleep parameters and subjectively defined sleep disorders over 3 years.
+This stability contrasts with typical